AdobeDocs/analytics.pt-BR/help/implement/appmeasurement-release-notes/c-release-notes-net.md

 >[!IMPORTANT]
 >
->Esses sdks foram interrompidos e não são mais suportados ou distribuídos pela Adobe.
+>These SDKs have been sunset and are no longer supported or distributed by Adobe.

 >[!NOTE]
 >
->Para encontrar a versão atual da biblioteca, ative o registro de depuração.
+>Para localizar a versão atual da biblioteca, ative o registro de depuração.

 ## Versão 1.4.2 {#section_2B70F52C4D214A43844CCEC6B45037F0}

 Data de lançamento: **agosto de 2014**

-* Removed support for the [!DNL Microsoft Silverlight Analytics Framework].
-Adobe is no longer supporting or distributing the [!DNL Microsoft Silverlight Analytics Framework] integration for [!DNL AppMeasurement].
+* Removed support for the . [!DNL Microsoft Silverlight Analytics Framework] Adobe is no longer supporting or distributing the [!DNL Microsoft Silverlight Analytics Framework] integration for [!DNL AppMeasurement].

 * Alterações internas para suportar recursos futuros.